DataReply/redis-streaming-playground/README.md

 ### [2.
 Deploy the producer and consumer](#2-deploy-the-producer-and-consumer)

 In this section we are going to deploy the lambdas using CloudFormation, we will select the smarthome use case.
+If at the moment you are reading this is the only usecase please don't panic, we will add more in the future.

 #### [2.1 Download the lambdas zip and load them into s3](#21-download-the-lambdas-zip-and-load-them-into-s3)